 Biography:

 Romano Giannetti was born in La Spezia, Italy, in 1964.
-He received his degree in Electronic Engineering from the University of Pisa in 1989 and the Ph.D. in Electronic and Computer Engineering from the University of Padua in 1993.
-He was a researcher at Pisa University (Italy) from 1994 to 1998, and since then is Professor at the Universidad Pontificia Comillas de Madrid (ICAI-ICADE), where he served in several management positions (vice-rector, deputy director, department director).
-His research interests are in the field of measurement instrumentation and methodology, especially in the field of biomedical instrumentation.
-He worked on the realization of high portable measurement systems, in noise measurement techniques, in support instrumentation for microelectronic technology (MBE and ALMBE systems), in non-invasive techniques for blood gas measurements, and in low noise measurement systems aimed at the characterization of non-linear materials.
-He is a senior member of the Measurement and of the Education societies of IEEE.
+He received his degree in Electronic Engineering from the University of Pisa in 1989 and his Ph.D. in Electronic and Computer Engineering from the University of Padua in 1993.
+He was a researcher at Pisa University (Italy) from 1994 to 1998, and since then, he has been Professor at the Universidad Pontificia Comillas de Madrid (ICAI-ICADE).
+He served as Head of Studies, Vice-Rector, and Vice-Dean of Engineering, and he is currently Head of the Department of Electronic, Control Systems, and Communications.
+His research interests are in the field of measurement instrumentation and methodology.
+More specifically, he worked in the design of highly portable and wireless measurement systems, especially in the area of biological signals; in noise measurement techniques; in support instrumentation for microelectronic technology (MBE and ALMBE systems); in noninvasive techniques for biomedical measurements; in low noise measurement system aimed to the characterization of non-linear materials.
+He is a senior member of Measurement and Education societies of IEEE.
+He has more than 100 publications in journals and conferences, an H-index of 15 and an i10-index of 25 (Google Scholar data), and four 6-year periods of research ("sexenios") certified by the Spanish public institutions.

 Areas of interest: